 The following year, NASA issued its "Long Range Plan of 1959."
 It declared eight explicit goals, including human space travel.
 A committee was formed in 1960 called "The Presidents Science Advisory Committee," and it issued its "Report of the Ad Hoc Panel on Man-in-Space."
 Here it made clear its support for a man to orbit the earth, circumnavigate the moon, and to land on the moon.
 President Dwight Eisenhower balked at the bulky price tag, however, refusing to "hock my jewels" to finance it.1

-When John F. Kennedy became president in 1961, he challenged the Congress to send a man to the moon.
+When John F. Kennedy became president in 1961, he challenged Congress to send a man to the moon.
 Before taking any action, he asked Vice President Lyndon Johnson to speak with the council to forge a consensus in support of the goal.
-Once he had Johnsons assurances that they were in agreement, Kennedy asked the nation to "commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth."
+Once he had Johnsons assurances that they were in agreement, Kennedy addressed a joint session of Congress on May 25, 1961, and asked the nation to "commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth."

 Eight years later, on July 20, 1969, Neil Armstrong and fellow astronaut Buzz Aldrin stepped on the moon and then returned to address a joint meeting of Congress.
 "Scientific exploration implies investigating the unknown," Aldrin said.
 "Our steps in space have been a symbol of this countrys way of life as we open our doors and windows to the world to view our successes and failures and as we share with all nations our discovery."
 Without the Senate, these words would never have been spoken, at least not for many years to come.

 1 Bill Kauffman, "Lunar Skeptics," The American Enterprise, December 2004.